jinman36/reading_notes_301/day_1.md

 - event listeners - utilizing th eDOM - ID - React takes care of a lot of that for you without getting into as detailed of structure

-- 201 focused on fundamentaal blocks of code - not necsarrliy induxtry standard
+- 201 focused on fundamental blocks of code - not necisarrily industry standard

 - always recommended